MonicaPhann/Valorant-Agent-Guess-Game/README.md

+Created 12/9/23
+By Monica Phann

-This is a Valorant Agent Guessing game!
+This is a Valorant Agent Guessing game created using Python!

-I created a CSV file containing the data of all the valorant agents.
-The CSV file contains their name, role, and where they came from.
+- Original Valorant Agent Guessing game using only Python, no libraries
+- As of 10/2/24 This project is completed and will no longer be updated, as it is being updated in the Valorant-Agent-Guess-Game-StreamLit repository